-Regression Methods for Public Health using R
+Introduction to Regression Methods for Public Health Using R

 Thanks for visiting!

-This text is UNDER CONSTRUCTION.
 If you have any comments or suggestions, feel free to contact me at firstname.lastname@example.org.
 Thank you!

-Regression Methods for Public Health using R by Ramzi W. Nahhas is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Introduction to Regression Methods for Public Health using R by Ramzi W. Nahhas is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.